 End Bearing Piles

-The total capacity of end bearing pile can be calculated by multiplying the area of the tip of the pile and the bearing capacity of at that particular depth of soil at which the pile rests.
+The total capacity of end bearing pile foundation can be calculated by multiplying the area of the tip of the pile and the bearing capacity at that particular depth of soil at which the pile rests.
 Considering a reasonable factor of safety, the diameter of the pile is calculated.

 The surface area of the pile multiplied by the safe friction force developed per unit area determines the capacity of the pile.

 While designing a skin friction pile, the skin friction to be developed at a pile surface should be sincerely evaluated and a reasonable factor of safety should be considered.
 Besides this one can increase the pile diameter, depth, and the number of piles and make the pile surface rough to increase the capacity of the friction pile.